Allergies & asthma in the backyard

 Unfortunately, you can’t control what pollen gets blown into your yard, so no matter where you live or what’s in your backyard, it’s important to keep up with your preventative medications.

-For more tips about managing your asthma and hay fever over spring, download our Spring Asthma Pack.
+For more tips about managing your asthma and hay fever over spring, visit our Asthma and Allergy Hub.

 How can I choose better plants for my garden?